steunix/passweaver-gui/docs/index.md

 - One-time share link (see below)
 - View history

-You have also buttons for showing or coping the passwords without the need of showing them.
+You have also buttons for showing or copying the passwords without the need of showing them.

 You can create items using the blue "plus" button.